NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 Curvature computation algorithm is a homemade temporary version.
 It is mostly efficient on regular meshes (where all faces have more or less the same size, and all the vertices have the same valence).

-The two convex hull algorithms are mostly here for the demo and pedagogic purposes.
+The convex hull / Gift wrapping / Jarvis algorithm is mostly here for the demo and pedagogic purposes.
-They are indeed slower than Matlab (R) compiled binaries used for th convex hull.
+It is indeed slower than Matlab (R) compiled binaries used for the convex hull (convhull).
+It may also contain some self intersecting triangles, and output triangulation is not coherently oriented.
+However, the second algorithm for the convex hull, quickhull, algorithm performs well.

 The function dual_of_trimesh mostly works on quasi planar triangular meshes.